RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/4-element-types/4-element-types.md

 Flows (or Links), control the direction of tokens across the process diagram.
 Flows will move any token in the direction of the arrow, and act as bridges between other elements.

+Selecting this element by clicking on it will allow you to configure conditions that determine when a token is permitted to travel along this element.

 To add a **Flow** to your diagram, you can either use to the **toolbar** to place a [Flow](</docs/Rapid/4-Keyper Manual/3-Workflow/10-gateways/10-gateways.md>) on the **Canvas**, or select an element and then select the **Global Link** button that appears in the [Properties Panel](</docs/Rapid/4-Keyper Manual/3-Workflow/3-drawing-diagrams/3-drawing-diagrams.md>), or by selecting another element from the same panel.

 ![A "Flow" or "Link" as it appears on the canvas.
 It resembles a black arrow with a triangular point.](<Flow Example.png>)